Pupils with SEND: supporting mental health

 • Where pupils can go for support

-• The responsibilities of staff members such as the inclusion lead or the safeguarding team
+• The responsibilities of staff members, such as the inclusion lead or designated safeguarding lead (DSL)

 • Escalation processes